 No breast pump option, primarily for formula Difficult for some babies to take to |

-NUK Simply Natural Baby Bottle, Clear, 9 Ounce (Pack of 3)
+NUK Simply Natural Baby Bottle

 Like the Nanobebe, this bottle features an anti-colic air system to prevent the child from spitting up or swallowing air.
 The nipple is made to mimic a human nipple while still keeping with a traditional baby bottle appearance, giving the NUK an innovative design compared to most bottles for breastfed babies transitioning.

-The design does make it harder for children to latch, and they cannot hold it on their own as some of the previous designs.
+The design does make it harder for children to latch, and they cannot hold it on their own as in some of the previous designs.
 This does not improve based on whether or not the child is used to using pacifiers.
-The NUK requires the parent to feed the child, and does not in any way resemble a sippy cup, and may break more easily than other bottles when dropped
+The NUK requires the parent to feed the child, does not in any way resemble a sippy cup, and may break more easily than other bottles when dropped.

 Pros | Cons |